elisabethmarie/express-api-template/README.md

 # Express API template

-`@babel/cli` - A required install for using babel.
-It allows the use of Babel from the terminal and is available as ./node_modules/.bin/babel.
+`@babel/cli` - A required install for using `babel`.
+It allows the use of Babel from the terminal and is available as `./node_modules/.bin/babel`.

 `@babel/core` - Core Babel functionality.
 This is a required installation.

-`@babel/node` - This works exactly like the Node.js CLI, with the added benefit of compiling with babel presets and plugins.
-This is required for use with nodemon.
+`@babel/node` - This works exactly like the Node.js CLI, with the added benefit of compiling with `babel` presets and plugins.
+This is required for use with `nodemon`.

 `@babel/plugin-transform-runtime` - This helps to avoid duplication in the compiled output.